 Current Status of Theme Parks and Resort Hotels

-- Disney Springs in Florida began a phased reopening on May 20.
+- Disney Springs in Florida began a phased reopening May 20.
 A limited number of shopping and dining experiences that are owned by third-party operating participants will begin to open during this initial phase.
-During the initial opening phase, Disney Springs will have limitations on capacity, parking and operating hours.
+During the initial opening phase, Disney Springs has limitations on capacity, parking and operating hours.
 Guests and cast members will be required to wear face coverings.
 For more information, read our separate post about its reopening guidelines and procedures.

 - Universal CityWalk at Universal Orlando began limited operation of select venues May 14.
 Face coverings are required for team members and guests.
 Temperature checks will be done for guests upon arrival.
 Cashless payments will be available at all venues, and self-parking will be free.
 For more information, read our separate post about its reopening guidelines and procedures.

 - Select Universal Orlando Resort Hotels reopened June 2.
-The phased reopening of hotels include Hard Rock Hotel, Loews Royal Pacific Resort, Loews Sapphire Falls Resort, Universal's Cabana Bay Beach Resort, Universal's Aventura Hotel and Universal's Endless Summer Resort - Surfside Inn and Suites.
+The phased reopening of hotels includes Hard Rock Hotel, Loews Royal Pacific Resort, Loews Sapphire Falls Resort, Universal's Cabana Bay Beach Resort, Universal's Aventura Hotel and Universal's Endless Summer Resort - Surfside Inn and Suites.
 Loews Portofino Bay Hotel and Universal's Endless Summer Resort - Dockside Inn and Suites will reopen at a later date.

 - LEGOLAND Florida Resort - LEGOLAND Florida officially reopened June 1.
 Its newest hotel, Pirate Island Hotel, also opened June 1.
 For more information, read our separate post about its reopening guidelines and procedures.

 - Fun Spot America has reopened its Orlando and Kissimmee locations.